foopod/blog6/_posts/cellular-automata-tutorial.md

 We are making great progress.
 Although now we need to think a little bit about how we are going to implement our rules.
 One problem I can see us running into is that we aren't going to be able to just iterate over our grid and change the visible value of our cells.
 If we were to do this, then our rules would be applied to some cells before others and those changes would impact everything.
 The rules need to be applied to all cells at the same time.

-The easiest way to do this is to keep another array that stores the cells previous state while we go ahead and update them for their current state.
+The easiest way to do this is to keep another array that stores the cell's previous state while we go ahead and update them for their current state.

 And we might as well set this up the same as we do the other array.
 Our code should be looking something like this now...